Bijesse/curriculum2016/year1/units/unit8/README.md

 <tr>
 	<td><a href="topics/topic1">1 JavaScript Discovery</a></td>
 	<td>In lesson 1 students are introduced to the projects they will build throughout the year.
 Afterwards they will complete an activity that uses pre-built functions </td>
 	<td>In lesson 2 the students will create a JavaScript environment called Tiny Turtle that will teach introductory JavaScript skills.
-This  project will conitune into the following session.</td>
+This  project will continue into the following session.</td>
 </tr>
 <tr>
 	<td><strong><a href="projects/project1">Project 1</a></strong></td>